dund3rpwn/ScopeWatch/README.md

 9. Discord: Sends a summary report and pings your user ID.

 ## Project Structure
-- `run-scopewatch.sh`: The Manager.
+- `scopewatch.sh`: The Manager.
 Handles input loops and dependency checks.
-- `scopewatch.sh`: The Engine.
+- `engine.sh`: The Engine.
 Executes the 9-stage scanning logic.
 - `install-deps.sh`: The Installer.
 Sets up the Go environment and PD tools.
-- `test-notify.sh`: The Debugger.
-Tests your Discord webhook/ping logic.
 - `.env`: The Vault.
 Stores sensitive API keys and IDs.

 ## Options & Flags